bingtimren/typescript-validation-study/README.md

 Comment:

 This solution ticks all the boxes.
 Plus ajv claim to be the fastest among all JSON schema validators and works well in both backend and frontend.

+Type generation - looks ok, but when schema references each other the generated type definitions do not.
+Resulting multiple definitions of the same schema appear multiple times.

 In addition ajv can use JSON schema to generate standalone validation code that claimed "can be used without ajv".
 This feature is also tested, and the result is good.
 However, "standalone" / "used without ajv" may not be true in most cases.
 In the generated code, dependency of ajv is still found, as mentioned in the document "Ajv package should still be a run-time dependency for most schemas, but generated modules can only depend on small parts of it", therefore saving bundle size (tree shaking?).